Icinga/icinga2/doc/2-getting-started.md

 Icinga 2 provides configuration files for some commonly used features.
-These are installed in the `/etc/icinga2/features-available` directory and can be enabled and disabled using the `icinga2-enable-feature` and `icinga2-disable-feature` tools, respectively.
+These are installed in the `/etc/icinga2/features-available` directory and can be enabled and disabled using the `icinga2 feature enable` and `icinga2 feature disable` tools, respectively.

-The `icinga2-enable-feature` tool creates symlinks in the `/etc/icinga2/features-enabled` directory which is included by default in the example configuration file.
+The `icinga2 feature enable` tool creates symlinks in the `/etc/icinga2/features-enabled` directory which is included by default in the example configuration file.

 You can view a list of available feature configuration files:

-    # icinga2-enable-feature
+    # icinga2 feature enable
-    Syntax: icinga2-enable-feature <feature>
+    Syntax: icinga2 feature enable <feature>
     Enables the specified feature.

     Available features: statusdata

-Using the `icinga2-enable-feature` command you can enable features:
+Using the `icinga2 feature enable` command you can enable features:

-    # icinga2-enable-feature statusdata
+    # icinga2 feature enable statusdata
     Module 'statusdata' was enabled.
     Make sure to restart Icinga 2 for these changes to take effect.

-You can disable features using the `icinga2-disable-feature` command:
+You can disable features using the `icinga2 feature disable` command:

-    # icinga2-disable-feature statusdata
+    # icinga2 feature disable statusdata
     Module 'statusdata' was disabled.
     Make sure to restart Icinga 2 for these changes to take effect.

-The `icinga2-enable-feature` and `icinga2-disable-feature` commands do not restart Icinga 2.
+The `icinga2 feature enable` and `icinga2 feature disable` commands do not restart Icinga 2.
 You will need to restart Icinga 2 using the init script after enabling or disabling features.